Shale firms discount 'U.S. put' as inadequate to lift oil output

 The result: nearly 80% of respondents said they did not expect oil futures next year will fall to a level that would trigger any U.S. purchases - negating any boost from what analysts called the "U.S. put," or using proposed Strategic Petroleum Reserve buys to set a minimum price for new oil production.

-"That announcement was making it appear like he was throwing a bone to the oil industry," said Tricia Curtis, CEO of consultancy PetroNerds, who dismissed the offer.
+"That announcement was making it appear like he was throwing a bone to the oil industry," said Trisha Curtis, CEO of consultancy PetroNerds, who dismissed the offer.

 "What if oil does not fall to that price: Do we just keep our reserves low?" she asked.